 Biodigesters

-Are enclosed units which work by degrading food waste into smaller particles, similar to how a stomach digests food.
+Enclosed units which work by degrading food waste into smaller particles, similar to how a stomach digests food.
 The material that is left after the biodigester breaks down the food can be added to soil to provide fertilizer or nutrients or can be disposed of in the sewer system.